jack-kerouac/betterplace_apidocs/sections/client_tag_project_list.md

     <th>id</th>
     <td><code>Ernaehrung</code></td>
     <td>required</td>
-    <td>The name of the client tag – a list of tags is provided by
+    <td>The name of the client project-tag – a list of tags is provided by
 <a href="http://www.betterplace-solutions.de/#buergerzeitung">betterplace solutions</a>.
 </td>
   </tr>